Raising Monarchs, 2019|

 The caterpillars tend to poop a lot, and every day Sue and I would clean the home.
 Having doubles or triples of everything (thought unnecessary at first) proved very useful.
 Everything would be taken out, placed in clean if temporary facilities, cleaned, and then restored.
 Afterward the home would be placed on its hook by the glass doors.

-I bought my supplies from the Monarch Butterfly Shop (and I've no affiliation with it; a search on the web would turn up different sites selling supplies).
-The shop also has an amazing amount of detailed information about everything one would want to know about monarchs.
+I bought my supplies from the Monarch Butterfly Shop and/or Monarch Butterfly Garden (and I've no affiliation with either; a search on the web would turn up different sites selling supplies).
+The latter site also has an amazing amount of detailed information about everything one would want to know about monarchs.

 The big moment in a caterpillar's life arrives when it is ready to form a chrysalis.